 Leiden has many buildings made with natural stone elements.
 These are not only old, monumental buildings, but also modern ones.

-Dom Tower in Utrecht
+The Dom Tower in Utrecht

 Rocks around the Clock Utrecht